 Bertha’s husband, Dr. Carl Benz, was a trained mechanical engineer.
 He had invented and received both German and international patents two years earlier, in 1868, for what most historians agree is the first automobile, described in the patents as a “vehicle with gas engine”.

 He was building them, but they weren’t selling.

-Like so many women throughout history, Bertha Benz took action to support her husband’s dream, to pay the rent and feed the kids.
+Like so many women throughout history, Bertha Benz took action to support her husband’s dream, pay the rent and feed the kids.

 Her action just happened to put the world behind the wheel.

 Germany has honored that first-ever road trip between home in Mannheim and mom’s house in Pforzheim as The Bertha Benz Memorial Route, with historical markers and designated stops along the way.

 They include what probably was the world’s first refueling stop, in the still-sleepy village of Wiesloch.

 It’s an apothecary, which back then was the only place to get the alcohol-based liquid that fueled such primitive two-stroke motors.